Ghost Catchers

-Ghost Catchers is a 1944 American comedy horror film.
+The film deals with two nightclub owners who try to get rid of the ghosts of a supposedly haunted house.
+One of their employees is actually trying to scare away the house's tenants, because he plans to steal liquor from the house's basement.

+Plot

 Ole Olson and Chic Johnson are nightclub owners, helping their neighbors rid an old house of ghosts.
 Their club's headwaiter Jerry (Leo Carrillo) is really a gangster trying to scare off the tenants in the house so he can steal a stash of aged liquor from the basement.